meddle0x53/elixir_ldn_2017/PITCHME.md

 ### The second half

 * Processes, processes, processes, OTP! <!-- .element: class="fragment" -->
-* Again deep - started with the history of Erlang as told by Joe Armstrong! <!-- .element: class="fragment" -->
+* Started with the history of Erlang as told by Joe Armstrong! <!-- .element: class="fragment" -->
 * OTP in great detail - implemented our own GenServer logic.  <!-- .element: class="fragment" -->

 #HSLIDE